 Choosing a hosting plan, make sure that it meets minimal technical requirements of your template.
 First of all, pay attention to the PHP and MySQL version that you get.
 If they are lower than what is specified for your template, you’re likely to have problems running the template installation.
 Then, make sure that other requirements match as well.
 Do not hesitate to contact your hosting provider in case any questions occur.

-Working on your website, pay special attention to providing your valid contact details with a Google map, setting up social buttons, creating a streamlined website navigation and designing a homepage with a storytelling design.
+Working on your website, pay special attention to providing your valid contact details with a Google map, setting up social buttons, creating streamlined website navigation, and designing a homepage with a storytelling design.

-Keep in mind that the first step is always the hardest, so don’t be anxious that you won’t cope with creation of your first website.
-I wish you good luck in this!
+Keep in mind that the first step is always the hardest, so don’t be anxious that you won’t cope with the creation of your first website.
+I wish you good luck with this!

 Is there something important that I’ve left out?
 Let me know by asking a question in the Comments section below.
 Take care!